rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/configure/verbosity.md

 menu_order: 300
 ---

-You can configure the desired log verbosity for your RSK node installation according to your needs.
+You can configure the desired log verbosity for your Rootstock node installation according to your needs.
 More information can be found at: [Logback Project](https://logback.qos.ch/index.html).

 ## Requirements